Skip to main content

 • Retinal vein occlusion

-Any time your retina is threatened by swelling and new blood vessel growth, Dr. Ross Chod and Dr. Michael Jansen turn to intravitreal injections to avoid any further damage.
+Any time your retina is threatened by swelling and new blood vessel growth, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz may turn to intravitreal injections to avoid any further damage.

 Are intravitreal injections safe?

 Intravitreal injections are considered to be very safe and effective.
-Dr. Ross Chod and Dr. Michael Jansen administer the injections in their office, and the procedure usually takes less than 30 minutes.
+Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz administer the injections in their office, and the procedure usually takes less than 30 minutes.

-When you come in, Dr. Ross Chod and Dr. Michael Jansen give you drops to dilate your pupils.
-After cleaning your eyes and your eyelids and fitting a device onto your eye to keep it open, he places numbing drops onto the surface.
+When you come in, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz give you drops to dilate your pupils.
+After cleaning your eyes and your eyelids, he places numbing drops onto the surface.

-Once you’re comfortable, Dr. Ross Chod and Dr. Michael Jansen swiftly deliver the anti-VEGF and/or steroids into the back of your eye.
-Afterward, he typically places a few antibiotic drops into your eyes.
+Once you’re comfortable, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz swiftly deliver the medication into the back of your eye.
 You should feel no pain during this quick procedure.

 If you’d like to explore your options with intravitreal injections, call Retina Specialists of Colorado or request an appointment using the online scheduling tool.